llemarr42/plant-planter-planner/Weekly-Progress.md

 Nothing as of right now.
 We have to change a few things, but I think we are ok on the presentation part.

+### Oct 10-14 (Week #8)
+#### What did we work on?

+This week worked on our presentation and getting the robot arm ready, in terms of both design and functions needed.
+We also are starting to prepare our presentation for the project proposal.

+#### What new resources did we find?

+We found a bit more information on grapes and ideas for the robot arm.
+We also talked with Mr. Garcia to flush out ideas for the robot arm.

+#### What is our plan for next week?

+Next week we will have presented the presenation and continue working on Onshape.

 ###  - (Week #)
 #### What did we work on?